 David has handled virtually all aspects of government contracts, including bid and small business size protests, claims, defective pricing, intellectual property, qui tam litigation, and Cost Accounting Standards matters.
-He has successfully brought and defended more than a hundred bid protests, including representing Jordanian and Lebanese contractors in protests, and obtaining preliminary and permanent injunctive relief, and an award of attorneys fees, against the FBI in WHR Group, Inc. v.
+He has successfully brought and defended more than a hundred bid protests, including representing Jordanian and Lebanese contractors in protests, and obtaining preliminary and permanent injunctive relief, and an award of attorneys' fees, against the FBI in WHR Group, Inc. v.
 United States, 115 Fed.
 Claims 386 (2014).
-He has defended government contractors, both U.S. and foreign, against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense Departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.
+He has defended government contractors, both U.S. and foreign, against fraud and bribery charges, notably including coordinating corporate investigations, voluntary disclosures to the Justice and Defense departments, and represented firms in debarment/suspension proceedings at numerous federal agencies.

 In recent years, besides bid protests, David has been particularly active in matters concerning international and U.S. domestic content laws, such as the World Trade Organization Government Procurement Agreement, Buy America/Buy American laws, the Berry Amendment, the Trade Agreements Act, U.S.-Canadian cross-border tax and trade matters, and international trade negotiations.
 He has also presented to European parliamentary and procurement leaders at the EU Parliament in Brussels on U.S. perspectives concerning how government procurement can be employed to spur innovation.

-From 1980 to 1984, David served on active duty with the U.S. Army as a prosecutor and appellate attorney, handling over 100 courts-martial, including more than 30 contested cases.
+From 1980 to 1984, David served as active duty with the U.S. Army as a prosecutor and appellate attorney, handling over 100 courts-martial, including more than 30 contested cases.
 From 1984 to 1994, he served as a military judge in the U.S. Army Reserves.

-David lectures and writes on government contracts matters, and is the co-author of an annually updated series of three Practice Notes in Thomson Reuters’ Practical Law entitled, "Government Contracts: Agency, GAO, and COFC Bid Protests".
+David lectures and writes on government contracts matters, and is the co-author of an annually updated series of three Practice Notes in Thomson Reuters’ Practical Law entitled, "Government Contracts: Agency, GAO, and COFC Bid Protests."
 He is the lead author of "The Foley & Lardner Guide to Federal Procurement Protests" available in the Intelligence section on Foley.com and published as part of "Inside The Minds: The Impact of Recent Changes in Government Contracts," Aspatore Books, 2011.

 Virginia Governors George Allen and James Gilmore appointed David to the board of the Metropolitan Washington Airports Authority.
 He was elected as chairman of the board from 1997-2000, and served as vice chairman and chair of several committees.
-In 2010, Governor Robert McDonnell appointed him to the board of trustees of the Southern Growth Policies Board, a non-partisan public policy think tank focused on advancing effective economic development policies in 13 Southern states.
+In 2010, Governor Robert McDonnell appointed him to the board of trustees of the Southern Growth Policies Board, a non-partisan public policy think tank focused on advancing effective economic development policies in 13 southern states.

 Admissions and Professional Memberships

-David previously chaired the Advisory Committee of the Catholic Charities Legal Network, which provides pro bono legal services to the needy in the Archdiocese of Washington, D.C., and serves on the John Carroll Society’s Red Mass Committee, which sponsors the annual Red Mass in Washington.
+David previously has served on the board of the Federal Circuit Bar Association, and now serves of the board of the Federal Circuit Historical Society.
+He also previously chaired the Advisory Committee of the Catholic Charities Legal Network, which provides pro bono legal services to the needy in the Archdiocese of Washington, D.C., and serves on the John Carroll Society’s Red Mass Committee, which sponsors the annual Red Mass in Washington.
 He serves as pro bono counsel to the Gregorian University Foundation, which supports the work of the Gregorian University in Rome